TranceMaster86/docker-reg-gc/README.md

 The Docker Registry Garbage Collector is a small script which allows you to clean up your registry v2.

 # Dependencies
-On the machine where the script is running, should be installed the following components:
+On the machine where the script is running, should be installed the following components (tested with given versions):
-- curl
+ - curl 7.29.0
-- jq
+ - jq-1.5
-- awk
+ - Awk 4.0.2

 # Howto use